Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 * JQuery

-    * JQuery was used to make it easier to use Javascript.
+    * JQuery was used to make it easier to use JavaScript.
 It gives me cleaner code and is very effective.

 * EmailJS